PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-05 09:09:24
+Last updated: 2024-04-05 09:09:57
-Random Quote: I have a tender spot in my heart for cripples, bastards, and broken things.  -  Tyrion Lannister
+Random Quote: Why have average when you can have extraordinary? - Madelyn Stillwell